English Teaching Jobs in Chiang Mai, Thailand

 The walled city of Chiang Mai in northern Thailand has all the cultural benefits of Bangkok without the traffic and pollution.
 With bustling night markets, eclectic restaurants, jungle treks, nearby craft villages, and more than 300 temples (wats) it's understandably a popular tourist destination.
-But of the more than 160,000 residents many are foreigners.
+But of the more than 150,000 residents, many are foreigners, so it is also an expat haven.

 Do as so many others have.
 Settle in and stay awhile—get comfortable with Chiang Mai.
 You'll have plenty of teaching opportunities before you know it.

-For budget-minded travelers, transportation and lodging in Thailand is inexpensive—a simple room in a no-frills guesthouse is about 180 baht per night ($4.80).
-Find a room you feel comfortable in and make it your home base while you ask around about apartments.
-A typical studio costs anywhere from 3500 to 4500 baht per month ($85 to $110).
+For budget-minded travelers, transportation and lodging in Thailand is inexpensive—a simple room in a no-frills guesthouse ranges from 180-500 baht ($6-$15) per night depending upon location.
+Find a room where you feel comfortable and make it your home base while you ask around about apartments.
+A typical studio costs anywhere from 7000 to 13000 baht per month ($225 to $425).

 The best way to find an apartment—or anything else you may need—is by talking to the locals.
 Get to know the people who are in your guesthouse.
 Go to the same restaurants day after day and chat with the owners.
 Thai people are very open and friendly and always willing to help, especially if they see that you intend to stay awhile.